Visually Descriptive Language Model for Vector Graphics Reasoning: Experiments

-\textbf{While our \blabbr{} provides a unified representation, there is potential to enhance its perceptual expressiveness.} In certain tasks, such as Shapeworld Spatial Reasoning, GPT-4o achieves better performance than \oursmm{}.
-The reason for this lies in the imperfect perception results from the SVG-to-\blabbr{} model.
+\paragraph{Impact of errors in PVD perception.} In certain tasks, such as Shapeworld Spatial Reasoning, GPT-4o achieves better performance than \oursmm{}.
+The reason lies in the imperfect perception results of the SVG-to-\blabbr{} model, despite the image-to-SVG step achieving near-perfect reconstruction as shown in Appendix~\ref{app:tmlr_added_vtracer_encoding_quality}.
 Since the SVG-to-\blabbr{} model is trained with purely synthetic data, it is not yet perfect when generalizing to diverse domains.
-We carefully analyze the remaining errors in \S\ref{subsec:analysis_errors}, and demonstrate the impact of improving perception on end-task performance (\S\ref{subsec:analysis_perception_impact}).
-Future work is needed to develop a more general and expressive \blabbr{} representation.
+In Appendix~\ref{app:tmlr_added_llm_choice_and_png_to_pvd}, we present an additional ablation study on the design choices of the PVD model, including alternative LLM selections and a comparison to the PNG-to-PVD approach.
+We also carefully analyze the remaining errors in \S\ref{subsec:analysis_errors}, and demonstrate the impact of improving perception on end-task performance (\S\ref{subsec:analysis_perception_impact}).
+In \S\ref{sec:future_work}, we discuss future work for developing a more general and expressive \blabbr{} representation.